-The Cisco Aironet Lightweight AP1522, AP1524PS, and AP1524SB (herein collectively called the modules) are wireless access points that support the IEEE 802.11a/b/g Wi-Fi standards for wireless LAN communications.
+The Cisco Aironet CAP3602E and CAP3602I (herein collectively called "the modules") are wireless access points that support the IEEE 802.11a/b/g Wi-Fi standards for wireless LAN communications, and the CAP3602E and CAP3602I are 802.11n and 802.11n draft 2.0 WiFi CERTIFIED.
 The modules support the IEEE 802.11i standard for wireless LAN security.
-They are multiple-chip standalone cryptographic modules, compliant with all FIPS 140-2 Level 2 and Level 3 requirements for Design Assurance.
+They are multiple-chip standalone cryptographic modules, compliant with FIPS 140-2 Level 2 requirements overall and Level 3 requirements for Design Assurance.

 In the FIPS mode of operations, the modules support Control and Provisioning of Wireless Access Points (CAPWAP) and Management Frame Protection (MFP).
 CAPWAP, together with X.509 certificates, authenticates the module as a trusted node on the wired network.
-CAPWAP protects all control and bridging traffic between trusted network access points and the module with DTLS encryption.
+CAPWAP protects all control and bridging traffic between the controller and the modules with DTLS encryption.
 The modules secure all wireless communications with Wi-Fi Protected Access 2 (WPA2).
 WPA2 is the approved Wi-Fi Alliance interoperable implementation of the IEEE 802.11i security standard.
 In the FIPS mode of operation, the modules use the following cryptographic algorithm implementations:

+- AES CBC, ECB, CMAC and CCM (firmware)

-- AES CBC
+- AES CBC, CMAC and CCM (hardware)

-- · AES ECB
+- AES CBC (hardware)

-- · AES-CCM
+- SHA-1 (firmware)

-- AES-CMAC
+- SHA-1 (hardware)

-- SHA-1
+- HMAC SHA-1 (firmware)

-- HMAC SHA-1
+- HMAC SHA-1 (hardware)

-- X9.31 Random Number Generator
+- X9.31 Random Number Generator (firmware)

-- RSA
+- RSA Sign/Verify (firmware)

-- NDRNG (used to seed the Approved RNG)
+The modules also implement a non-Approved NDRNG used to seed the Approved RNG.

-This document details the security policy for the Lightweight AP1522, AP1524PS, and AP1524SB cryptographic modules.
-This document is non proprietary and may be freely distributed.
+This document details the security policy for the CAP3602E and CAP3602I cryptographic modules.
+This document is non-proprietary and may be freely distributed.